daniel020403/docker-compose-lumen-basic/README.md

-# docker-compose-lumen-basic
-Basic Lumen setup with MySQL database.
+Basic Lumen setup with MySQL database and NGINX web server.